I am an affected other

 Trying to understand?

 If you have discovered that someone you care about has a gambling addiction you probably don’t know which way to turn.
 We know it can be like travelling to a new land and not knowing the language.
 It can be scary, overwhelming and exhausting.
 Having a better understanding of gambling addiction and how it plays out can help you understand what is going on and the person you are trying to help.
-Our priority to meet you where you are and support you at your pace.
+Our priority is to meet you where you are and support you at your pace.

-Reach out for support today: Contact Kymberley
+Reach out for support today: Contact admin@thrivintogether.org.uk

 - Gambling more than you can afford to lose